j-fu/marginalia/julia/project-howto.md

 # Julia: Project Workflow Howto

 This post complements the [project workflow recommendations](/julia/project-workflow).
-It tries to explain in a more introductory and rather assertive way how to work  on collaborative projects (not packages) in Julia.
-It is also meant to be an introduction for  collaborators with whome I share a Julia project following these conventions.
+It tries to explain in a more introductory and rather assertive way how to work  on collaborative projects (not packages) in Julia which follow the convention described in the [project workflow recommendations](/julia/project-workflow).

+The most important feature of the approach described consists in the idea that each project has its own package environment, as described in
+ ["Basic Workflow"](/julia/basic-workflow/#record_project_dependencies_in_reproducible_environments).
+This allows to prevent package compatibility clashes between different projects.
 \toc

 ## The project files
 After checking out the project the first time, you will see it populated with a number of files and subdirectories.

 The essential role of files a typical Julia project file tree is as follows:
-- `Project.toml`: This file describes the project on a high level, including the packages it depends on and their compatibility constraints as [described in "Basic Workflow"](/julia/basic-workflow/#record_your_project_dependencies_in_reproducible_environments).
+- `Project.toml`: This file describes the project on a high level, including the packages it depends on and their compatibility constraints as described in ["Basic Workflow"](/julia/basic-workflow/#record_your_project_dependencies_in_reproducible_environments).
 - `LICENSE`: License of the project.
 - `README.md`: A general description of the project
 - `src`: Subdirectory for project specific source code shared between scripts and notebooks of the project